Devastating Wildfires Force California's Largest Utility To Plan Sale Of Gas Assets

 The gas sale strategy would have to be approved by the state regulatory agency, the California Public Utilities Commission, which has already expressed deep concerns about PG&E's shoddy safety record, lack of transparency and past efforts to pass liability costs on to the state's ratepayers.

-So far, state regulators and lawmakers have been kept out of PG&E's planning loop for Project Falcon, named for a group of Peregrine falcons nesting on the roof of the company's headquarters.
+So far, state regulators and lawmakers have been kept out of PG&E's planning loop for Project Falcon, named for a group of peregrine falcons nesting on the roof of the company's headquarters.

-The current and former PG&E officials say they're speaking with NPR out of concern senior management is not acting in the best interests of ratepayers, safety and the state.
+The current and former PG&E officials say they're speaking with NPR out of concern that senior management is not acting in the best interests of ratepayers, safety and the state.
 "There's a public trust element in being a utility monopoly," said the senior company official.

 Bailout?